atupal/snippet/arch_and_linux/kernel/surface_book2_acpi_high_cpu.md

 -> acpi_ns_search_one_scope
 ```
 - Use top to check the process number
-Do not use htop which looks is not accurate.
+Do not use htop which looks like is not accurate.
 ```shell
 # top
 -> PID: 482, kworker/0:3+kacpi_notify